Dino16m/mailcomposer/README.md

 # INSTALLATION
 + Install mailify using pip or clone the github repo.
-+ Add ***'mailify'*** to INSTALLED_APPS list in the Django settings file -This app is dependent on the Django settings `BASE_DIR`
++ Add ***'mailify'*** to INSTALLED_APPS list in the Django settings file
+	- This app is dependent on the Django settings `BASE_DIR`

 # USAGE
-	mailify --indir --outdir --infile --outfile --stylepath --network
+	python manage.py mailify --indir --outdir --infile --outfile --stylepath --network

 `--indir` is the directory containing the html files to be inlined relative to your project root, if this directory has sub folders,